Broaden Participation in Your Computer Science Classroom

 - Counselor Flyer: AP Computer Science A (for UTeach CSA)

 Want to personalize these flyers?
 Email us for the editable versions at email@example.com.

 Here are four helpful recruitment strategies, based on recommendations from the College Board and the National Center for Women & Information Technology (NCWIT):

-Talk to counselors.
-AP CS Principles is an inclusive course that was purposefully designed to engage all students in computer science.
+- Talk to counselors.
+AP CS Principles was purposefully designed to engage all students in computer science.
 Let counselors know about the minimal prerequisites and that the course will benefit both students who are new to computing and students with previous programming experience.
 Every student should try computing in the foundational Computer Science Principles course and any student can master the basics of programming in the more advanced Computer Science A course.

 Resources from the College Board

 Resources from NCWIT (National Center for Women & Information Technology)